 This is the lower cost version of the Amex Platinum Card, as The Platinum Card® from American Express has a $550 annual fee (Rates & Fees), though offers a couple of additional benefits, including a $200 annual Uber credit and $100 annual Saks credit.

 Anyway, it looks like the business version of the card will soon be getting a refresh.

 Changes to the Amex Business Platinum Card

-Starting in February 2019 (this means for annual fees due as of then), the Amex Business Platinum Card annual fee will be increasing from $450 to $595.
+As of February 2019 (this means for annual fees due as of then), the Amex Business Platinum Card annual fee has been increased from $450 to $595.
 So, what improvements will be made to the card to make up for the $145 annual fee increase?

 - A complimentary year of access to WeWork (Benefit eliminated as of 12/31/2019)